 Most of the main supplies I bought from crawlspacerepair.
 I found some cheaper options mostly on Amazon but couldn’t be sure if what I was getting was quality stuff.
 I’m glad I spent the extra money going with an actual crawlspace company instead of Amazon for these supplies.
 The vapor barrier tape in particular was expensive compared to Home Depot or Amazon but was far better quality.
 Here’s an overview of my order from crawlspacerepair:

-I didnt end up using the insulation pins which I’ll explain once I go through that process.
+I didnt end up using the insulation pins becase they initially were to put insulation on the walls on top of the barrier as well but i ended up not doing that.
 I had some 20mil barrier left over but not much.
 The felt I had some left over but I used to make a nice soft area near my crawlspace entrance to store stuff.
 I didn’t need 2 packs on foundation pins either.
 I could have done with one pack.
 The tape on the other hand I wish I got 2 more rolls.
-I used a massive amount of tape especially around the concrete posts that hold up my beams.
+I used a massive amount of tape especially around the pillars.

 Most other supplies I bought from Amazon or Home Depot, whichever was cheaper.
 I dont want to link to specific items on Amazon but here are a few of the items I purchased for this job: